mvdan/gogrep/README.md

        -x  find all nodes matching a pattern
        -g  discard nodes not matching a pattern
        -v  discard nodes matching a pattern
+       -a filter nodes by certain attributes
-       -a  attribute discard nodes without an attribute -s  substitute with a given syntax tree
+       -s  substitute with a given syntax tree
        -w  write source back to disk or stdout